Visit my.sonatype.com for documentation on Nexus Repository version 2.

 You can figure out what ports are in use on a Linux machine by running 'nmap localhost" or "netstat -atun".

-To change the port Nexus listens on read this article.
+To change the port Nexus Repository 2 listens on, read this article.

 "IOException: Stream Closed"

-Several of you have reported issues starting Nexus on Debian or Ubuntu when running under gjc.
+Several users have reported issues starting Nexus Repository 2 on Debian or Ubuntu when running under gjc.
 If you see a IOException: Stream Closed during startup, check your JVM or JRE and read this article for the fix.

 "java.lang.OutOfMemoryError: unable to create new native thread"

-This error occurs when Nexus tries to create more threads than are available/allowed for the user running Nexus.
+This error occurs when Nexus Repository 2 tries to create more threads than are available/allowed for the user running Nexus.
 See this article for instructions on fixing this.

 The path to the wrapper.conf is wrong (at least in 2.7.1), it is <nexus\_root>/bin/jsw/conf/wrapper.conf